uqlibrary/technology-training/R/packaging/packaging.md

 }
 ```

+The only argument we make available in the function is the `dest`
+argument: the destination of the files, i.e. the name of the directory
+where we want to store the files.

+See the `if` statement?
+We are using `branching`: if the directory does
+not exist, it will be created.
+If it already exist, it will move on to
+the next step without executing the `dir.create(dest)` command.

+To have access to this new funtion, make sure you execute the whole
-We can now call our new function to get the data:
+block of code.
+Back in our script, we can now call our new function to
+get the data:

 ``` r
 get_acorn(dest = "acorn_sat_v2_daily_tmax")
 ```

-Now, how do we import and clean one single station’s data?
+We now have the 112 CSV files.
+How do we import and clean one single
+station’s data?

+### Read a single file

+The package readr provides a `read_csv()` function to import data from a
+CSV files.

 > We will use several tidyverse packages, so we might as well load the
 > core Tidyverse